deluksic/regl-insta-lines/README.md

 ## Combination Test
 ![Combination Test](static/combination_test.png)

 NOTE: "extra" lines are simply an artifact of rendering with `'line strip'`.
-In reality each segment is represented as 4 triangles + 2 join accordion, one on each side.
+In reality each segment is represented as 4 triangles + 2 join accordions, one on each side.
 Even though each segment renders an accordion on both sides, only one is visible per join because the other one gets back-face culled.

 ## Anatomy of a single segment